GoogleChrome/lighthouse-ci/docs/cli.md

 #### Using Puppeteer Scripts

+**NOTE:** In order to use puppeteer scripts, you need to install `puppeteer` yourself, i.e. `npm install --save puppeteer`.
+Any version you like that has a `.launch` method compatible with v1.x or v2.x and works with the Chrome version installed in your environment should work.

 When running Lighthouse CI on a page with behind authentication, you'll need to authorize the browser that Lighthouse CI will be using.
 While there are [several](./configuration.md#page-behind-authentication) different [options](https://github.com/GoogleChrome/lighthouse/blob/v5.6.0/docs/authenticated-pages.md) to accomplish this, `--puppeteer-script` is one of the most flexible and convenient.

 `--puppeteer-script` accepts a path to a JavaScript file that exports a function that will be invoked by Lighthouse CI before navigating, e.g. a script that will login to your site.